| Vicar's sermon

 Linda:

 Oh I see.
-I was one of your
+I was one

 'mistakes' was I?
 Terrific!